What is a hepatobiliary scan?

 Will my child feel anything during a hepatobiliary scan?

 Your child may experience some discomfort associated with the insertion of the intravenous needle.
 The needle used for the procedure is small.
-Once the imaging is completed, the intravenous catheter (IV) is withdrawn and a gauze bandage with adhesive tape is placed over the site of the injection.
+Once the imaging is completed, the intravenous catheter (IV) is withdrawn and a bandaid is placed over the site of the injection.
 The area where the injection was given may be a little sore.

 Although the camera may appear large and intimidating, it does not touch your child.